SeanDuffy42/SudokuSolver/README.md

 Where an X represents an empty box.

 ## Arguments
-When run without any arguments the app will use the "defaultFileName" which is currently set to "puzzle.txt".
+When run without any arguments the app will use the "defaultFileName" as the source file, which is currently set to "puzzle.txt".

 The app can also be supplied a file name as a first argument.